 Park home insulation is divided broadly into three categories: roof, wall and underfloor.
 Upgrading all three will create huge benefits on keeping your home warmer and your energy bills lower.

 Different companies use different systems, so search around for the one that best suits your needs – and your budget.

 For example, Devon-based Insulated Homes Ltd carries out a full survey of your park home, before installing a breathable, insulated foil blanket under your home.
 The system features a 40mm-thick quilted material, consisting of aluminium foil, wadding and high-density foam.

 Another, different, example is Park Home Chassis Services’ SnuggerFLOOR – a fully bonded and sealed underfloor insulation system, providing a complete fixed layer under the home to eliminate air gaps and draughts.
 It involves a watertight, breathable metal membrane, four layers of polyester fibre wadding, three perforated coated metal polyolefin (a type of polymer) films and a perforated coated metal reinforced polyolefin film.

-It meets all health and safety requirements, including the 25mm gap between the base of the home and skirting.
+This system meets all health and safety requirements, including the 25mm gap between the base of the home and skirting.
 This allows air to flow freely in the floor space and leaves air vents unblocked, eliminating a potential cause of condensation build-up.

-It’s wise to appoint a surveyor to make sure your home is suitable for the work and that there are no major issues that need to be addressed.
+It’s wise to appoint a surveyor to make sure your home is suitable for the work you have planned, and that there are no major issues that need to be addressed.
 Whichever approach you go for, the result should be a cosier home.

 This obviously depends on the size of the park home.
 Park home insulation cost also depends on the amount of insulation you are having installed, and where; whether it’s park home external wall insulation, park home underfloor insulation, in the roof, or all three.
 It’s wise to obtain several quotes before you make your decision, as it is with any form of refurbishment.